magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-path-in-harmony.md

 mind rises above them.
 This is the true goal of all Buddhist practice.

 [^1]: ‘Outer activity’ refers to all manner of sense impressions.
 It is
-    used in contrast to the ‘inner inactivity’ of absorption samādhi (), where the mind does not ‘go out’ to external sense impressions.
+    used in contrast to the ‘inner inactivity’ of absorption samādhi (*jhāna*), where the mind does not ‘go out’ to external sense impressions.